ydutertre/myvario/README.md

 ## Overview

 My Vario is a fork of the excellent Glider SK - shortname for Glider Swiss Knife.
-It has been modified and simplified for my needs as a paraglider pilot.
+It has been modified and simplified free flight.
 Features:
  - a Global view, displaying all flight data in a single pane: altitude, ground and vertical speeds, finesse, heading, wind direction and speed